ckyriakos/Java-Servlets/README.md

 # Java-Servlets
 Some exercises for the UTH Course of Web Development.

-Introductory course to basic web architecture and web app development using Java Servlets.
+Introductory course to basic web architecture and web app development using Java Servlets and Apache Tomcat as the container.

 - 1: The creation of a basic portfolio.